 1. In the left navigation bar, click Management > Access Control.
-You can also reach this page by clicking Management > Access Control > Services.
 The following page appears.

-- 2. Modify settings as desired. - 3.
+- 2. Modify settings as desired, using the information in the table below. - 3.
 Click Save/Apply to commit your settings.

 Field Name Description Services This column identifies the SCL services that can be enabled or disabled.
-Options are FTP, HTTP, ICMP, SNMP, SSH, TELNET, and TFTP.
-Click this checkbox to implement secured HTTP.
-This option is enabled for the LAN.
+Options are: FTP, HTTP, ICMP, SNMP, SSH, TELNET, and TFTP.
+Use encrypted HTTP (S) Click this checkbox to implement secured HTTP.
 Warning: When you click this option, the gateway reboots.
 LAN Select the service enabled on LAN side firewall.
-Depending on configuration set- tings made elsewhere in the GUI, this column may be read-only.
-Note: ICMP is an always-enabled service by default and has no checkbox.
-(Appears only when WAN services are configured) Select the service enabled on the WAN side firewall.
-1 (Appears only when WAN services are configured) The port the access control applies to on the WAN side for the given service.
+Depending on configuration settings made elsewhere in the GUI, this column may be read-only.
+Note: ICMP is always enabled by default and has no checkbox in the LAN column.
+WAN (Appears when a WAN service is configured) Select the service enabled on the WAN side firewall.
+WAN Port Number The port the access control applies to on the WAN side for the given service.
 See port information below.
-Service port options FTP FTP Service access (For WAN, this is the default port).
-TP HTTP Service access (For WAN, this is in association with specified port.
-The defau is port 80 .
+Service port options

-Field Name Description ICMP ICMP Service access (For WAN, this is the default port).
+Field Name Description FTP FTP Service access (For WAN, this is the default port). НТТР HTTP Service access (For WAN, this is in association with specified port (default is port 80).
+ICMP ICMP Service access (For WAN, this is the default port).
 SNMP SNMP Service access (For WAN, this is the default port).
-SSH SSH Service access.
-For WAN, this is in association with the specified port.
-The default is port 22 .
+SSH SSH Service access (For WAN, this is in association with specified port (default is port 22).
 TELNET TELNET Service access (For WAN, this is the default port).
 TFTP TFTP Service Access (as with default port).